frenkxs/zorgmijding/README.md

 specify whether you want to see all data, or only data for patients 40 and older.
 In total 18 different data frames are saved.

-The function has one argument:
+The function has two arguments:

 -   averages: an indicator whether a pre-pandemic averages should be computed.
 If set to TRUE (the default), then the output is a dataset